Emanuel Libman

 Libman-Sacks endocarditis (1924)

-Libman-Sacks endocarditis, characterized by sterile, verrucous valvular lesions (Libman-Sacks vegetations) with a predisposition for the mitral and aortic valves.
-Libman-Sacks endocarditis is regarded as both a cardiac manifestation of systemic lupus erythematosus and, in recent years, of the antiphospholipid syndrome (APS).
+Libman-Sacks endocarditis (LSE) is a form of nonbacterial thrombotic endocarditis (NBTE), characterized by sterile, verrucous vegetations typically found on the mitral and aortic valves.
+LSE is regarded as both a cardiac manifestation of systemic lupus erythematosus and, in recent years, of the antiphospholipid syndrome (APS).
 It is commonly complicated with embolic cerebrovascular disease.

-Libman-Sacks vegetations: sterile fibrofibrinous vegetations that favor the left-sided heart valves and usually form on the ventricular surface of the mitral valve.
-A study of the echocardiographic findings of 342 consecutive patients with SLE found that 11% of these patients had Libman-Sacks vegetations
+Libman-Sacks vegetations: sterile fibrofibrinous vegetations that favour the left-sided heart valves and usually form on the ventricular surface of the mitral valve.
+Moyssakis et al (2007) examined the echocardiographic findings of 342 consecutive patients with SLE and found 11% of these patients had Libman-Sacks vegetations

-Libman, was a student of Edward Gamaliel Janeway (1841 – 1911), and he applied the eponym ‘Janeway lesion‘ to infective endocarditis in 1906.
-Libman pointed out that this lesion was not tender, in contrast to the exquisitely painful Osler node.
+In 1906, Libman who was a student of Edward Gamaliel Janeway (1841-1911) applied the eponym ‘Janeway lesion‘ to lesions on the palms or soles in infective endocarditis.
+Libman pointed out that these lesions were not tender, in contrast to the exquisitely painful Osler node

 Libman diagnosed the fatal endocarditis of Gustav Mahler on 25th February 1911.
 Mahler’s personal physician (Joseph Fraenkel) suspected the onset of endocarditis and called in Libman (‘the world authority and a man of monolithic certainties‘) from the Mount Sinai Hospital.
 The survival rate in pre-antibiotic days was almost zero.
 Mahler demanded to be told the truth, then asked to be taken home, to Vienna where he died 2 months later.